 Tips for Making Chinese Beef and Broccoli

-You don’t have to to do this step because there will likely be enough thinner runoff marinade on the sheet pan, but this thicker sauce only takes 1 minute to boil together, and who can resist thick sauce with wonderful umami depth of flavor?
+- It’s optional, because there will likely be enough thinner runoff marinade on the sheet pan, but the thicker sauce only takes 1 minute to boil together.
+Store bought hoisin sauce is a good swap if you’re looking for a zero-work option and like thicker sauce.

 15-Minute Sheet Pan Beef and Broccoli